10 Things to Know Before Starting a Kitchen Remodel

 If your end goal is to sell your home, a full kitchen remodel can go a long way for potential buyers, followed closely by simpler kitchen upgrades, HVAC replacements, new wood flooring, updated master suites, and bathroom renovations.

+Whether you bought an old house with a dated floor plan or you're building your first home from the ground-up, a kitchen layout will need to be selected.
 As much as you’d like to think you never use this after high school, geometry is an integral part of your kitchen remodel, especially if you plan to alter the existing layout.

 In this step of your remodel, you need to give design consideration to which component or feature will end up in which spot.
 This is crucial if you need to add or change electrical or plumbing.
 Think about it – if you want to move your sink across the room, that will require moving pipes and plumbing labor.
 Adding more convenient or additional outlets for your new space adds electrician time and materials.